7 Streetwear Brand Success Stories

 Justis Pitt-Goodson, 26, is a proud entrepreneur who got his start making clothing in eighth grade.
 A tutor gave him a sewing machine, and he began creating ...

-Justis Pitt-Goodson (from Newark, NJ, USA) started BrownMill Company over 13 years ago.
+Justis Pitt-Goodson (from Newark, NJ, USA) started BrownMill Company almost 14 years ago.

 Justis Pitt-Goodson is the founder, creative director, and CEO of the Newark, NJ-based BrownMill clothing company.